How to Fill out Your Medical School Application - AAMC AMCAS

 Again, this essay is plain text.
 You cannot use bullets, numbering, or any other formatting.
 Type your essay in a plain text editor or directly into the form to avoid any hidden characters showing up and corrupting the essay.

+If you use an external program, avoid applications like MS Word and programs like Notepad, TextEdit, or another plain text editor.
 Remember to check your spelling and grammar, as no corrections are allowed after submitting your AMCAS application.

 Section 9: Standardized Tests